theodorosP/snake_game/README.md

 # Snake Game
-This is a snake game I made for fun in my free time
+This is a snake game I made for fun in my free time using pygame library